Aleenajomy/Job-portal/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🐛 Known Issues

-- File upload size limits may need adjustment for large resumes
-- Email delivery may be slow with Gmail SMTP in development
-- CORS configuration may need updates for production domains

 ## 🔮 Future Enhancements

 - Real-time chat between employers and candidates